 - What is the new Aggravated Assault law in Texas?

 Have you been charged with Aggravated Assault?
-Book a consultation to discuss legal representation with criminal defense attorneys Paul Saputo and Nicholas Toufexis today.
+Contact us today to discuss legal representation.

 What is the current Texas law about Aggravated Assault?

-The current Texas law defines the offense of Aggravated Assault in Penal Code Section §22.02 as follows:[1]
+AV Preeminent Texas lawyer Paul Saputo provides the current law defining Aggravated Assault in Penal Code Section §22.02, as follows:[1]

 (a) A person commits an offense if the person commits assault as defined in Sec.
 22.01 and the person: